 What do Bronies do?

 Bronies often meet in-person at scheduled meetups and conventions.
-These meetups can range from a couple bronies watching an episode together to annual worldwide conventions that bring out the the best content creators and fans in the thousands.
+These meetups can range from a couple bronies watching an episode together to annual worldwide conventions that bring out the the best content creators and fans by the thousands.
 Bronies also work together to support charities, raising well over a million dollars through various campaigns.

 The brony fandom is dynamic and expansive.
 Within the pony fandom there's a sub-community for anyone!